Ullaakut/RTSPAllTheThings/README.md

 > Launch an RTSP stream on `rtsp://0.0.0.0:8554/live.sdp` with a snow pattern and a resolution of 960x600 pixels:

-`docker run --rm -e INPUT="pattern:snow" -e RTSP_RESOLUTION=960x600 ullaakut/ces` or `./ces -i pattern:snow -s 960x600`
+`docker run --rm -e INPUT="pattern:snow" -e RTSP_RESOLUTION=960x600 ullaakut/rtspatt` or `./rtspatt -i pattern:snow -s 960x600`

 > Broadcast a camera's stream and change its framerate to 12 frames per second:

-`docker run --rm -e INPUT="rtsp://root:root@camera_ip:554/live.sdp" -e RTSP_FRAMERATE=12 ullaakut/ces` or `./ces -i rtsp://root:root@camera_ip:554/live.sdp -f 12`
+`docker run --rm -e INPUT="rtsp://root:root@camera_ip:554/live.sdp" -e RTSP_FRAMERATE=12 ullaakut/rtspatt` or `./rtspatt -i rtsp://root:root@camera_ip:554/live.sdp -f 12`

 > Serve a video file on a specific address and route:

-`docker run --rm -e INPUT="/tmp/video.avi" -e RTSP_ADDRESS=172.100.100.12 -e RTSP_PORT=18554 -v "/path/to/your/video:/tmp/video.avi" ullaakut/ces` or `./ces -i /tmp/video.avi -l 172.100.100.12 -b 18554`
+`docker run --rm -e INPUT="/tmp/video.avi" -e RTSP_ADDRESS=172.100.100.12 -e RTSP_PORT=18554 -v "/path/to/your/video:/tmp/video.avi" ullaakut/rtspatt` or `./rtspatt -i /tmp/video.avi -l 172.100.100.12 -b 18554`

 ## Build

-You can modify CES and create your own docker image.
+You can modify RTSPATT and create your own docker image.
 For this simply run:
 `./build.sh`

 This script will use a docker image that has all the necessary dependencies to build the solution, and will output the binary once it's ready.
-It will also use this to build the CES docker image itself.
+It will also use this to build the RTSPATT docker image itself.

-Once it's done, you can launch CES with:
+Once it's done, you can launch RTSPATT with:
-`docker run --rm -p 8554:8554 ces` or `./ces`.
+`docker run --rm -p 8554:8554 rtspatt` or `./rtspatt`.

 With default options, stream will be available at `rtsp://0.0.0.0:8554/live.sdp`.
 You can use [override options](#override-options).